gknowles/dimcli/README.md

 - Copy the source files

 ## Documentation
-Check out the [wiki](https://github.com/gknowles/dimcli/wiki), you'll be glad you did!
+Check out the [wiki](https://github.com/gknowles/dimcli/wiki), keep the "Pages" widget closed and look at the Contents, you'll be glad you did!

-## Aspirational Roadmap
-- callbacks
-- help text and formatting options
-- load from environment variables?
-- support /name:value syntax
-- composable subcommands
-- access to unrecognized named options?
-- tuple arguments